 Public Sector IR35 changes – April 2017

 From April 2017, new rules tackle so-called ‘off payroll’ working in the public sector.
-Clients, not contractors themselves, will be tasked with determining the IR35 status of contractors, and for deducting any tax and NICs deemed to be owed – at source.
+Clients, not contractors themselves, are now tasked with determining the IR35 status of contractors, and for deducting any tax and NICs deemed to be owed – at source.

 HMRC has also created a new IR35 tool to help those affected work out the employment status of workers.